These are hard to find--

 These coasters are almost sold out everywhere: only The Mona Lisa is still in stock:

-From Amazon: BUY NOW Star Wars Digital Hologram
+From Amazon: BUY NOW CMYK Coasters

-From eBay: BUY NOW Star Wars Digital Hologram
+From eBay: BUY NOW CMYK coasters

 CMYK Coasters: physics and psychophysics of four color printing demonstrated with acrylic slides that assemble to reveal Vermeer's "Girl with a Pearl Earring".
 Cyan, magenta, yellow, and black (key) comprise the elements of the subtractive color model used in most color printing.
 Repost of the “most liked” post of 2016!